HE DEATH OF HENRI

 At last Catherine de Medici was now in charge.
 She became Regent for the boy-king Francois II, and one of her first actions was to demand back the Crown Jewels from Diane de Poitiers.
 This Diane did complete with inventory.

 With a new king on the throne, Diane suddenly found herself persona non grata at court.
-Since Catherine de Medici was now in a better position to exact her revenge, being the mother of the king instead of simply an out-of-favor wife, she began to pressure Diane to hand over one of the most important presents she had been given by Henri II—the chateau of Chenonceau.
+Since Catherine de Medici was now in a better position to exact her revenge, being the mother of the King instead of simply an out-of-favor wife, she began to pressure Diane to hand over one of the most important presents she had been given by Henri II— -- Chenonceau.

-A period of sparring ensued, but since Catherine's power was clearly on the ascent, Diane did the prudent thing and decided to yield, however painful that may have been for her.
+Since Catherine's power was clearly on the ascent, Diane did the wise thing and decided to yield, however painful that may have been for her.
 In return she received Chaumont-sur-Loire, which had been Catherine's property.

 NEXT: IANE'S LAST DAYS